stompchicken/connect4/doc/connect4.md

 The problem
 ===========

+The challenge we have before us is this:

-Solve connect 4 exactly, on my Macbook Air in no less than eight hours.
+> Solve Connect Four, exactly, on a 2012 Macbook Air in no less than eight hours.

+Connect Four is a [solved game](http://en.wikipedia.org/wiki/Connect_Four#Mathematical_solution), it was solved independently by James Dow Allen and Victor Allis in the late 80s.
 It's a win for white.
 This is well known.

 Minimax
 -------